DHTMLX/docs-todolist/docs/api/methods/copytask_method.md

 ### Description

-@short: copies a task into the clipboard and pastes into the specified position
+@short: Copies a task into the clipboard and pastes into the specified position

 ### Usage